alexdaly98/playlist-cover-creator/README.md

 ## Logging and Storage

 All events related to image generation and uploads are recorded in a GCP bucket.
 Each event is organized in a timestamped folder containing the generated image and relevant metadata for easy tracking and analysis.

+### GCP Bucket Setup

+If you choose **not** to set up logging, the app will still function normally without storing event data.<br>

+To use this feature, you must set up a GCP bucket and provide your credentials as an environment variable.
+Follow these steps:

+1. **Generate a Service Account Key:**
+   - Create a key associated with your GCP service account.

+2. **Update .env File:**
+   - Add the following line to your `.env` file:
+     ```plaintext
+     GOOGLE_APPLICATION_CREDENTIALS=path/to/your/service-account-key.json
+     ```
+   - Replace `path/to/your/service-account-key.json` with the actual path to your downloaded service account key.